Race Committee Information

 What to bring on the committee boat?
 Sunscreen and comfortable clothing are most important.
 Margaret Mary is a 30 ft pontoon boat with an upper deck that offers some protection from the sun or rain but sunscreen and proper clothing are a must.
 Margaret Mary can handle a lot of people but more than 6 or 7 can easily get too crowded.

-Follow this for a PDR of Race Management instructions
+Follow this link for a Powerpoint of the Race Management instructions